teambit/docs/docs/overrides.md

 You can override the component configuration in one of two places:

-- In workspace configuration - override will be applied on all components exported and imported inside the workspace.
+- In workspace configuration - override will be applied on all authored and imported components inside the workspace.
 - In an imported component's `package.json` file - applied on that specific component

 ### `overrides` in workspace configuration